 WARNING: This is an unvented gas-fired heater.
 It uses air (oxygen) from the room in which it is installed.
 Provisions for adequate combustion and ventilation air must be provided.
-Refer to Air for Combustion and Ventilation section in this manual.
+Refer to Air for Combustion and Ventilation section on page 5 of this manual.

-This appliance may be installed in an aftermarket\ manufactured (mobile) home, where not prohibited by state or local codes.
+This appliance may be installed in an aftermarket, permanently located, manufactured (mobile) home, where not prohibited by local codes.